MyEtherWallet/knowledge-base/source/_posts/en/getting-started/checking-your-balance.md

 **Step 3.** You will be taken to a wallet overview.

 -   At the top, you will see the checksummed version of your address.
-To learn about the difference between checksummed and non-checksummed addresses, click [here][checkSum].
+Read our article about [the differences between checksummed and non-checksummed addresses][checkSum].
 -   In the ‘Overview’ section, you will see your ETH balance and value.
 -   Under 'Token', you can find your Token Balances.
 When looking for custom token information, this is where you can select a specific token to find its contract address, decimal count, and symbol.
-To learn more about adding custom tokens to MEW, click [here][customTokens].
+Check out our guide to learn more about [adding custom tokens to MEW][customTokens].
 -   The tabs at the bottom of the screen show the history of ETH, ERC20 token, and ERC721 token transactions.

 ## **Ethplorer**